blmstrm/ocjpnotes2/README.md

 ###Notes:

 ###Code:
-Implemented an example of the factory design pattern.
+* Implemented an example of the factory design pattern.
+* Implemented an example of a DOA design pattern.